aiAdrian/flatland_railway_extension/README.md

 ## Features
 - Minimal train following time can be globally controlled
 - Multi-resource allocation can be implemented.
-This allows to implement mutual exclusive use of railroad switch cluster, connecting "edge cluster" and/or any other multi-ressource allocation problem - Railway-specific features can be implemented, e.g  ["Fahrstrassenausschluss"](https://de.wikipedia.org/wiki/Fahrstra%C3%9Fe), .. , ["Flankenschutz"](https://de.wikipedia.org/wiki/Fahrstra%C3%9Fe#Flankenschutz)
+This allows to implement mutual exclusive use of railroad switch cluster, connecting "edge cluster" and/or any other multi-ressource allocation problems - Railway-specific features can be implemented, e.g  ["Fahrstrassenausschluss"](https://de.wikipedia.org/wiki/Fahrstra%C3%9Fe), .. , ["Flankenschutz"](https://de.wikipedia.org/wiki/Fahrstra%C3%9Fe#Flankenschutz)

 - Dynamics - train power based acceleration (physics) and train specific "comfort" braking (with fixed negative acceleration).